experimentalpolitics/immigration/material/design.md

 William Hall | [Fox/MSNBC] News

-A recent report released using U.S. Census Bureau data states that immigrant owned businesses employed over 8 million workers in fiscal year 2017, up from 2016 totals.
+A recent report released using U.S. Census Bureau data states that immigrant-owned businesses employed over 8 million workers in fiscal year 2017, up from 2016 totals.
 These businesses also saw a rise in the total number of sales over the year, increasing to almost $1.3 trillion.

 These statistics are born out of hundreds of success stories across many different sectors of the economy, especially the service industry.